Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models: Introduction

 To answer this question, one needs two main ingredients: a mechanism to resolve the singularities in the anisotropic setting and a mechanism to diminish the anisotropies.
 Let us first consider the resolution of singularities.
 It has long been expected that to robustly address the problem of cosmological singularities, one would need some quantum gravitational input.
 One of the arenas where this has been rigorously demonstrated is loop quantum cosmology (LQC) \cite{Ashtekar:2011ni} where cosmological singularities have been demonstrated to be generically resolved without imposing any fine-tuned initial conditions or any violation of energy conditions \cite{Singh:2014fsy, Li:2023dwy}.
 In LQC, the big bang singularity no longer exists and an expanding universe emerges from a contracting universe which experiences a bounce caused by non-perturbative quantum geometry effects which dominate the dynamics when the energy density reaches Planckian values during contraction \cite{Ashtekar:2006rx, Ashtekar:2006wn}.
+To understand singularity resolution and the underlying physics at the Planck scale in LQC, one considers initial states in a macroscopic classical universe and evolves them towards classical big bang using quantum Hamiltonian constraint.
+As one approaches, Planck regime there are departures from the classical Einstein's equations due to quantum gravitational effects which result in a bounce when the spacetime curvature becomes Planckian.
 This result has been found to be robust for various spacetimes \cite{Ashtekar:2007em}, including in the presence of spatial curvature \cite{Ashtekar:2006es, Szulc:2006ep, Vandersloot:2006ws}, cosmological constant \cite{Kaminski:2009pc, Pawlowski:2011zf}, anisotropies \cite{Martin-Benito:2009xaf,Diener:2017lde} and Fock quantized inhomogeneities \cite{Brizuela:2009nk}.
+The singularity resolution in LQC occurs because of the underlying quantum geometry effects which lead to maximum allowed values of energy density and anisotropic shear \cite{Corichi:2009pp}.
 The results of singularity resolution have also been extended to black hole spacetimes (see \cite{Ashtekar:2023cod} for a review).
 These results indicate that the problem of singularities is robustly addressed in LQC, and for this reason we will consider this as a concrete example for a non-singular bouncing mechanism in this manuscript.